Gilgit: Climate Change Effects

 Climate change has adversely affected this region with more rains every year.
-On 26 August 2022, most villages in Ghizer district and Hunza were severely affected by the ongoing flooding displacing many people.
+On 26 August 2022, several villages in Ghizer and Hunza were affected by the flooding, displacing many people.

 Administration

 The city of Gilgit constitutes a tehsil within Gilgit District.
 Gilgit District itself is the part of the larger Gilgit Division which is headed by a Commissioner of BPS-20 belonging to Pakistan Administrative service.

-The Current Commissioner Gilgit Division is Mr Najeem Alam (PAS).
+Statue of a Polo player at Jutial; Polo is played annually at the Shandur Polo Ground.